nickawwas/Counting_App/README.md

 > - Navigate Back to Main Activity with Up Navigation

 ## Dependencies
-Used Room to Create a Local Database
+Used Room to Create a Local Database and Gradle to Build the Java Project